 The KX is the mid-range model, with a silicon TTL cell, when most of the cameras are still with cadmium sulphide (CdS) or even selenium; it has a semi-automatic needle coincidence exposure system, a microprismatic focus, and the possibility of seeing the diaphragm opening in the viewfinder through a small window under the prism (only at daylight!).

 Among the small improvements, the KX is equipped with a self-timer, a depth-of-field tester, a mirror locking device in the up position, and sync jacks for magnesium and electronic flash.
-Powering the meter is done by pressing the trigger, equipped with a lock.
-The power is turned off by fully folding the cocking lever, or by locking the trigger.
+Powering the meter is done by pressing the shutter release, equipped with a lock.
+The power is turned off by fully folding the film winder lever, or by locking the shutter release.

 Straightaway, I bought, together with the KX camera, an f:3.5/28 mm wide-angle and an f:4/200 mm telephoto.
 Later, I bought an f:4/100 Macro Bellows with its bellows, as well as fixed and variable-length extension tubes.
 I still use the 100 and 200 mm lenses, the 100 mm macro being especially useful for digitizing slides.